A Letter from the President

 Scope of Work:

 The Environmental Cooperative and the Vassar Farm and Ecological Preserve are in the process of coordinating their programs and messaging to the Vassar community and the general public.
-Efforts include developing a joint strategic plan, highlighting the importance of the Farm and Ecological Preserve to the College’s Sustainability goals, and communicating the critically important role that open space plays in the health of a community and its members.
+Efforts include developing an identity plan for the Preserve including a new name, redesigning the entrance, highlighting the importance of the Farm and Ecological Preserve to the College’s Sustainability goals, and communicating the critically important role that open space plays in the health of a community and its members.
+Incorporating outreach events that reflect our mission and interpret the research and community work being done is an important component of this work.

-The successful applicant will play a key role in developing, coordinating communications for and marketing these interrelated efforts.
-They will learn important transferable skills such as the communication of complex ideas to the general public, the management of various forms of online communication, and the development of creative ways to engage new audiences.
-They will also have the opportunity to serve on a national working group for climate resilience in higher education.
+The Administrative Fellow will play a key role in planning outreach events and developing and coordinating communications for and marketing these complementary efforts.
+The candidate will learn important transferable skills such as the communication of complex ideas to the general public, the management of various forms of online communication, event planning and the development of creative ways to engage new audiences.

 - To instill a conservation ethos in our students and community by engaging them in activities and learning opportunities sponsored by the Ecological Preserve, the Environmental Cooperative, and the Sustainability Office